 What is different about the education experience in Charleston?

-The undivided, one-on-one attention we students have with our attendings and residents.
-Because we are a smaller class in Charleston, we as students have more opportunities to do central lines, learn how to throw stitches, do ABGs and lumbar punctures...etc.
-There are only 4 to 5 students per rotation as opposed to 8-10 in Morgantown.
-Because of the small ratio, I believe that the Charleston group has more hands-on experience as compared to Mogantown.
+Student perspective: Something that makes the educational experience at the WVU Charleston Campus different to me is the undivided, one-on-one attention we students have with our attendings and residents.
+Because we are a smaller class in Charleston, we as students have more opportunities to do central lines, learn how to throw stitches, do ABGs and lumbar punctures, etc. There may be times where there are only 4 to 5 students per rotation as opposed to 8-10 in Morgantown.
+Because of the small ratio, I believe that the Charleston group has more hands-on experience as compared to Morgantown.

 What opportunities differ for Charleston-based students?